 This story is part of From The Start: A Parent’s Guide to Talking About Racial Bias, a series created in partnership with Johnson’s®, Aveeno® Baby, and Desitin®.
 We’re here to help parents tackle the difficult task of talking to their kids about race.
 With a topic this big, it can be hard to even know where to start — so we’ve teamed up with experts who have real answers to parents’ questions.

 When it comes to discussing issues of race and identity with young children, it’s easy for some parents to avoid the conversation altogether.
-Sure, you may read books about diversity and try to ensure that your children play with friends from different races and backgrounds.
+Sure, you may read books about diversity and try to ensure that your children play with friends from different backgrounds.
 But it’s rarely top-of-mind to bring up issues like racism because it’s easy to assume that children are free of prejudice unless they pick it up from, say, an overtly racist relative, or that they only notice race if it is pointed out to them.

 The truth, however, is more complicated.
 Starting in infancy, babies can differentiate facial features, skin color, and hair color and even display preference for one person over another due to their appearance.
 By 2 or 3 years old, children can absorb some of the overarching stereotypes that exist in society and show discomfort or even fear toward those with different skin color, language, or physical ability.
 They also begin to pick up tendencies based on a parent’s implicit or explicit biases.
 At roughly age 4 or 5, kids begin to apply labels to other people.